Skip to content

 Diagnosing drainage and slope problems

 A gutter that overflows during heavy rain isn't always a capacity problem - it's often a slope problem.
 Gutters are supposed to pitch 1/4 inch per 10 feet toward the downspouts, and over 10-15 years hangers settle, fascia boards warp, and the slope flattens or reverses.
-We check slope with a level at 4-6 points along each run and reposition hangers to restore proper pitch.
+Dom checks slope with a level at 4-6 points along each run and repositions hangers to restore proper pitch.
 Undersized downspouts are another common problem - a long 5-inch K-style run trying to drain through a single 2x3 downspout will always overflow on heavy rain.
-We can add a second downspout to split the load, or upsize the existing one to a 3x4 profile.
-Ground-level drainage problems (splash blocks missing, underground lines clogged, extensions drifted) cause 'gutter' overflow that isn't actually a gutter problem at all - we fix those too.
+A second downspout can split the load, or the existing one can be upsized to a 3x4 profile.
+Ground-level drainage problems (splash blocks missing, underground lines clogged, extensions drifted) cause 'gutter' overflow that isn't actually a gutter problem at all - those get fixed too.

 Diagnosing drainage and slope problems

 Aluminum: the most common gutter material in Suwanee.
-We can patch small holes with matching aluminum and polyurethane sealant, replace individual sections to match existing color, or reshape minor dents.
+Small holes can be patched with matching aluminum and polyurethane sealant, individual sections replaced to match existing color, or minor dents reshaped.
 Vinyl: found on some budget installations from the 1990s and early 2000s.
 Vinyl becomes brittle with age and UV; cracked sections need replacement rather than patching.
-We stock common vinyl gutter sizes and white/brown colors.
+Dom's crew stocks common vinyl gutter sizes and white/brown colors.
 Steel (galvanized or galvalume): uncommon on residential but found on some older homes and outbuildings.
 Steel repairs involve treating rust areas, patching with sheet metal, and repainting.
 Copper: rare but present on some high-end homes.
 Copper repairs require soldering and matching solder work to the existing patina.
 Half-round: found on some traditional and craftsman homes; requires different fabrication and fittings than K-style.

 When to repair versus replace

 Isolated damage to one section on an otherwise sound system: repair.
 A single leaky seam, one pulled corner, one crushed 10-foot section - all good repair candidates.
 Systemic problems: replace.
-When we see widespread hanger pull-through, multiple seam failures across different runs, or rot behind significant lengths of gutter, chasing individual repairs wastes your money - a full replacement delivers better value and a longer service life.
+When Dom sees widespread hanger pull-through, multiple seam failures across different runs, or rot behind significant lengths of gutter, chasing individual repairs wastes your money - a full replacement delivers better value and a longer service life.
 Age is a factor too: most aluminum gutters in North Georgia go 20-25 years before the seams start failing in sequence.
 Beyond that point, each new repair buys only a season or two.
-We'll give you an honest call either way.
-If we recommend repair we'll quote repair; if we recommend replacement we'll quote replacement and explain why.
+You get an honest call either way.
+If repair makes sense Dom quotes repair; if replacement makes sense they quote replacement and explain why.

 When to repair versus replace